kllewers/Capella_Space_Dabbling/README.md

-### This Repository is a Fun Space to Work with the Open Data from Capella Space's S3 Bucket
+### This Repository is a Fun Space (pun intended) to Work with the Open Data from Capella Space's S3 Bucket

 #### Step 1: Get Data